Use Eucalyptus as Fuel

 We have different varieties available for different parts of the country, including hardier varieties suitable for exposed places like Donegal.
 These young plants can be planted and then grown for energy use.

-Orders are now been taken for 2017/2018 eucalyptus plants.
-Contact us to find out more and to get your plant orders in
+Orders are now been taken for 2022 / 2023 eucalyptus plants.
+Contact us to find out more and to get your plant orders submitted

 Eucalyptus as a Potential Fuel Source